-Retirement can be daunting.
-It might be trepidation about whether your pension income will satisfy your spending habits or the emotional journey of closing the book on the career in which you have worked so hard to achieve.
+Retirement can be daunting, whether its trepidation on whether your pension income will satisfy your spending habits, or the emotional journey of closing the book on the career in which you have worked so hard to achieve.

 Your “Total Rewards Statement” is your starting point and will paint part of the picture regarding the level of income and lump sum payable to you.
 It is important to visualise whether or not this will be enough to satisfy your needs.
 You need to think about your spending plans in retirement.
 Do you intend to take more holidays?
 Do you have a hobby you want to pursue?
 Will you need to buy or replace a car?

-In addition to your NHS Pension, you will also have your State Pension which will have a positive impact on your overall plan, plus you might have a personal pension from any private earnings or additional pension contributions to draw on.
+In addition to your NHS Pension you will also have your State Pension which will have a positive impact your overall plan, plus you might have a personal pension from any private earnings, or additional pension contributions, to draw on.
 These have different ages when the income can be paid or drawn down from and will have an impact on when you might want to retire.

 Other factors to consider are if you are married or have a civil partner.
 What will happen to them and their lifestyle when you are no longer here to provide for them?
-The good news is they will receive between a third to half of your NHS pension income.
-But will this be enough for them to live on?
+The good news is they will receive between 1/3rd to 50% of your NHS pension income but will this be enough for them to live on?

 The Retirement Living Standards, based on independent research by Loughborough University, have been developed to help us to picture what kind of lifestyle we could have in retirement.
 It shows what retirement could look like at three different levels – Minimum, Moderate and Comfortable.
-A single person will need about £10,200 a year to achieve the minimum living standard, £20,200 a year for moderate, and £33,000 a year for a comfortable lifestyle.
-For couples, it is £15,700, £29,100 and £47,500 respectively.
+A single person will need about £10,900 a year to achieve the minimum living standard, £20,800 a year for moderate, and £33,600 a year for a comfortable lifestyle.
+For couples it is £16,700, £30,600 and £49,700 respectively.

-Whilst cash flow modelling doesn’t provide any guarantees and is based upon a series of assumptions, it allows us to stress test certain scenarios to find potential remedies.
+Whilst cashflow modelling doesn’t provide any guarantees, and is based upon a series of assumptions, it allows us to stress test certain scenarios, with a view to finding potential remedies.